pytorch/xla/CODEGEN_MIGRATION_GUIDE.md

 ```

 It is also recommended that you're familiar with our [op lowering process](https://github.com/pytorch/xla/blob/master/OP_LOWERING_GUIDE.md) before you work on the codegen.

+PyTorch/XLA uses https://github.com/pytorch/xla/issues/3560 to track the status of codegen migration.
+When working on a codegen, please put your GitHub alias with the PR link on the issue to avoid duplicate work.

 ## File structure
 All file mentioned below lives under the `xla/torch_xla/csrc` folder, with the exception of `xla_native_functions.yaml`